OLLI Café Presentations

 Event Description: We will discuss our unique techniques and skills to heal your whole body.
 Together we will explain how energy healing works and the unique ways in which your body can heal itself.

-Dr. Raymond Sullivan Presents Breakneck: The Hill That Made Waterbury Famous — or Infamous?
+Originally, Dr. Raymond Sullivan was supposed to present this Friday on Breakneck: The Hill That Made Waterbury Famous – or Infamous?
+However, he is no longer able to present.
+Instead, Ronald Gagliardi will be presenting.

 Event Details: Friday, April 10, 2026 from 12:00 PM – 1:15 PM